 Starting January 1, 2019, any new permanent alimony award will be taxable to the payor and deductable to the payee.
 Historically, it has been the opposite.
 The payor has traditionally been able to deduct the amount of alimony paid each year from their gross income, thus… Continue reading

 Almost every couple that has gotten married, has acquired stuff….
 Everything from homes, businesses, cars and boats, right down to the last spaghetti pot and coffee mug must be divided in the event of a divorce.
 And if you and your spouse can’t figure out amongst yourselves how to divide the marital property, a divorce judge will ultimately make that decision.
 The good news is that the law says that the judge must make an equitable division of marital property.
 The bad news is that “equitable” does not always mean “equal,” and a judge has a lot of discretion in deciding what is fair.
 Once a decision is made it will stand, unless the judge clearly abused his discretion in coming to the result.
-But before marital property… Continue reading
+But before marital property is split, the judge must determine what is marital property,… Continue reading

 Often times parents, typically those unrepresented in custody proceedings, will agree on a timesharing schedule with a belief that they can come back later to change it when time or budget permits.
 However, modifying a Final Judgment of Dissolution of Marriage or Paternity can be more difficult than you think.

 To modify an existing custody order, a parent would have to prove that there has been an unanticipated change in circumstances, and that modifying the existing order would be in the best interest of the minor children.
 If the parent can overcome the burden of proving that a change in circumstances exists, the judge will then reconsider the factors set forth in Florida Statutes to determine timesharing with the minor children moving forward.
 Those factors include: